 The phenomenon of tolerance emerges as one of the chief characteristics in the physiological and psychological make-up of every abuser, addict, or chemically dependent person.
 But what is the drug tolerance definition?
 Tolerance, simply put, refers to the process by which the body acclimates to the presence of an abused drug.
-Occurring simultaneously with tolerance is another physical phenomenon, Dependence.
-Dependence emerges alongside tolerance and is the process by which body requires increasingly larger doses to experience the same results one initially experienced before tolerance set in.
+Occurring simultaneously with tolerance is another physical phenomenon, dependence.
+Dependence emerges alongside tolerance and is the process by which the body requires increasingly larger doses to experience the same results one initially experienced before tolerance set in.
 In this regard, the two phenomena are not only bound to one another but predictable hallmarks of addictive pathology.
 They emerge in virtually every scenario where prolonged abuse exists.
 So why is knowing the drug tolerance definition important?

-Common Misconceptions Surrounding the Drug Tolerance Definition
+Common Misconceptions Surrounding the Drug Tolerance Definition Psychology Uses

-Significantly, one of the most striking features of tolerance is its consistent presence in all cycle three variations of Abuse.
-For reasons of treatment protocol it is worth noting that tolerance also develops regardless of whether or not the drug was obtained legally (through a doctor) or purchased illegally (on the street).
+Significantly, one of the most striking features of tolerance is its consistent presence in all cycle three variations of abuse.
+For reasons of treatment protocol, it is worth noting that tolerance also develops regardless of whether or not the drug was obtained legally (through a doctor) or purchased illegally (on the street).
 In other words, the body does not distinguish between opiates legally prescribed to manage post-surgical pain, any more than it distinguishes the effects of ingesting street narcotics such as heroin.

 Further Overview of Condition